 If you are coming to the Attenborough Centre at the same time as a football match, please note that the front of campus next to the Attenborough Centre gets very busy.
 The closest car parks (for example, the Sports Centre and Sussex House car parks) are often closed, so please allow extra time for your journey and to park.
 Head for the Jubilee Multi-Story (P7), Park Village (P8) or Lewes Court (P9).
 Use the Knights Gate Road entrance (off the A27) to campus to access these car parks.

 After 5pm on weekdays, and on weekends and bank holidays, car parking is free.

 Parking in the disabled spaces is always free.

-Monday to Friday between 9am and 5pm – £2.50 for two hours.
+Monday to Friday between 9am and 5pm – £2.50 for three hours.

 Please note that Pay by Phone is now enabled in Car Park 4 (Sussex House) and Car Park 5 (Sports Centre).
 This means you can pay parking charges by calling 01273 785599, online at www.paybyphone.co.uk or via the mobile app.